syncfusion-content/windowsforms-docs/WindowsForms/Progress-Bar/Orientation-Settings.md

 ---
 layout: post
-title: Orientation-Settings | WindowsForms | Syncfusion
+title: Orientation Settings in Windows Forms Progress Bar control | Syncfusion
-description: orientation settings
+description: Learn about Orientation Settings support in Syncfusion Windows Forms Progress Bar (ProgressBarAdv) control and more details.
 platform: WindowsForms
 control: ProgressBarAdv
 documentation: ug
 ---

-# Orientation settings
+# Orientation Settings in Windows Forms Progress Bar (ProgressBarAdv)

 The direction of display of the ProgressBarAdv control can be changed using the property given below.